jennycalala/mindstream/README.md

 # Mindstream

 Generate daily art guided by your browsing history using GPT for prompts and images, with optional local generative overlays.
-Supports JSON/CSV history inputs, caching, and cross-platform usage.
+Auto‑ingests Chrome history (no JSON/CSV file needed), with caching and cross‑platform usage.

 ## Features
 - GPT-assisted prompt merging from visited pages